 It’s for these reasons that when I decided to write this post about getting in better shape and eating healthier, I made sure to mention that this is not to get a “Summer body.”
 I made the decision better my health simply to feel better and more confident in my own skin.
 And while the changes that I’m making are not drastic by any means, they’re baby steps I’m taking to lead a healthier life this Summer and hopefully further into the future.
 Here’s what I’m trying.

 - Exercise whenever I have free time – this is obviously a lot easier to do during the warm Summer months but I’ve been reluctant to surpass my usual 4 workouts a week in past years due to worry that I’d feel burnt out.
-What I’ve realized from trying this, however, is that when I work out and extra day or two a week, I don’t feel nearly as pressured.
-It brings more of the fun and spontaneity back into exercise.
+What I’ve realized from trying this, however, is that when I spontaneously work out an extra day or two a week on, I feel even more motivated to work out on the days I was originally planning on getting a sweat session in because I know I’m getting that much stronger!
 Plus, if I miss a workout later in the week due to a busy schedule, I already got my bonus workout in.

-- Push-ups and triceps push-ups every morning – if there’s one area of my body that I would like to tone up it would be my arms.
+- Push-ups and tricep dips every morning – if there’s one area of my body that I would like to tone up, it would be my arms.
 In order to build up my arm strength and get a little extra blood flowing, I’ll hop out of bed in the morning and do a total of 36 push-ups (10x regular, 10x tricep, 8x regular, 8x tricep).

 So far the results have been slow but steady and I can feel myself getting stronger and leaner.
-I’m adding more and more push-ups every week and can feel my abs starting to benefit from the extra runs and not so much cheese.
-I’ll make sure to update you at the end of the Summer and let you know how I got on but at this rate, I think I’ll be happy with the results 🙂
+I’m adding more and more push-ups every week and can feel my abs starting to benefit from the extra runs and not as much cheese.
+I’ll make sure to update you at the end of the Summer and let you know how I got on but at this rate, I think I’ll be happy with the results!